SkylarZhuo/Assignment2_Personal-Blog/README.md

 # Assignment2_Personal-Blog
+-Name : Zhuohang(Skylar) Li
-This is a repo of assignment2 for CS5610 Web Development
+-Description: This is a repo of assignment2 for CS5610 Web Development

 <h1>
     Requirement